 CPO vehicles usually are priced higher than non-CPO used cars (that difference can be from several hundred dollars to a couple of thousand) because they are touted as the best used cars available.
 They are supposed to have been reconditioned to like-new condition, they’re backed by a manufacturer’s warranty and they come with additional benefits that may not be provided on other used cars.

-In other words, CPO vehicles offer most of what you would get with a new car — including that new-car smell — but at a lower price.
+In other words, certified pre-owned cars offer most of what you would get with a new car — including that new-car smell — but at a lower price.

 Age and mileage limits to becoming a CPO vehicle vary by manufacturer, but the vehicles are usually less than 6 years old and have fewer than 80,000 miles.
 In addition, the CPO programs extend the manufacturer's original basic or powertrain warranties (or both) and often include roadside assistance and a free vehicle history report.

-Moreover, CPO vehicles often are available with low-interest financing from the manufacturer that is lower than what many consumers would be able to get on other used cars.
+Moreover, certified pre-owned vehicles often are available with low-interest financing from the manufacturer that is lower than what many consumers would be able to get on other used cars.
 According to a recent Experian auto finance report from late 2021, the average new-car loan rate was 3.86%, while the average used-car rate was significantly higher at 8.21%.

 CPO programs started with luxury brands such as Mercedes-Benz and Lexus, but with all major manufacturers now involved, the most popular programs belong to the top-selling brands: Toyota, Honda, Chevrolet and Ford.

 Here are some tips before buying a CPO car: